 That healing, restoration, inspiration, and excitement are essential to your health.

 And that taking care of your SELF helps you take care of your kiddos.

 I want to share that with YOU.

-At a Year of Happy, I’m showing other mothers how to nurture themselves, be present in body, heart and mind, and bottle up the good stuff for rainy days and bumpy roads with my signature blend of joyful projects, guided journals, and delectable meditations.
-At A Year of Happy, we’re taking care of ourselves and feeling the joy in this journey of growing kids and growing up.
+At a Year of Happy, I’m showing mothers how to nurture themselves, be present in body, heart and mind, and bottle up the good stuff for rainy days and bumpy roads with my signature blend of joyful projects, guided journals, and delectable meditations.
+At A Year of Happy, we’re taking care of ourselves, boosting confidenem and feeling the joy in this journey of growing kids and growing up.

 Want in to this happy mama sisterhood?
 Grab your free welcome gift, the 2-minute revitalizing meditation and bring the focus back to what matters and brings you joy.